23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Photographing San Francisco's golden gate bridge is one of the best things to do on a pacific coast highway road trip driving from San Francisco to San Diego

-Time required: 2-3 hours to see the bridge from all the best viewpoints
+Duration: 2-3 hours to see the bridge from all the best viewpoints

 3. Alcatraz